Car Buying Strategies

 Child safety seats can easily be installed thanks to the easy-to-access LATCH system in the rear seats.
 Even bulky rear-facing child seats can be slid in and out of their bases without a hassle.
 Having that much space to get them through the door and into the cabin is key, so the Versa's cavernous interior should really please parents with young children who have to sit in car seats.

-Reasons Not to Buy a 2021 Nissan Versa – The Cons
+Reasons You May Not Like the 2021 Nissan Versa – The Cons

 1. No Onboard Navigation